PartyDAO/party-protocol/docs/governance.md

 ### Emergency Actions

-`TokenDistributor` contains an `emergencyExecute` function that can perform an arbitrary delegatecall.
+`TokenDistributor` contains an `emergencyExecute()` function that can perform an arbitrary delegatecall.
 This will only be called in a catastrophic scenario where the `TokenDistributor` must be decommissioned.
-It is restricted to the PartyDAO Multisig.
+It is restricted to the PartyDAO multisig.
 The ability to call this function will be disabled after `emergencyExecuteDisabledTimestamp` has passed.

 ---